|

 Name the Fossil Game

-game, along with periods and dates (mya = million years ago).
-Most (18
+the fossil game, along with periods and dates (mya = million years ago).

 How the game is played

-Children will be in teams and have a sheet of photos
+Children will be split into 5 teams and have a sheet

-showing the animal (or plant) in its living form (either a painting of
+of photos showing the animal (or plant) in its living form (either a

-an extinct animal or a photo if the animal is still alive), as well as
+painting of an extinct animal or a photo if the animal is still alive),

-of each fossil on an answer sheet next to the number.
-Depending on age
+of the fossil on an answer sheet next to its number.

-(KS1 will have to work out if the animal; lives on land, in the air, or
+whether the animal lives on land, in the air, or

-in water; an adult will be needed to accompany each group for KS1
+an adaptive feature, such as wings for flying or fins for swimming.
+An adult will be needed to accompany each group for KS1

-fossils to the children sitting on the carpet) and each team will get a
+We will go through the answers and each team will get a

-fossil as a prize (we will keep these to one side of the classroom
+fossil as a prize at the end of the day.

 |